 - confidence intervals have one degree of freedom, that is, movement can be on either side of the observation but in one direction only.

 - confidence intervals are typically two-tailed, that is we are concerned with the probability of an observation being above or below the interval.

 - Confidence intervals can therefore be employed in distinct statistical tests:

 - by comparing the interval with an assumed value in the population (‘goodness of fit’ test),

 - by comparing two observations and their intervals (independence or ‘homogeneity’ test), or

 - by comparing two observed differences and their intervals (separability test).

-The test (a-c) is dependent on the experimental design.
+The test (1-3) is dependent on the experimental design.
 Recognising when to use a goodness of fit test rather than a test of independence is more important than picking the optimal formula for computing the result (χ², log-likelihood, z, Wilson, etc.).
 I’ve done the hard work in reviewing the literature and comparing methods.
 All you have to do is get to grips with your experiment!